muratk3n/thirdwave/en/README.md

 world, it is UK's next door neighbor with existing trade over a trillion $ annually.

-The CATZUK idea is more globalization-inspired than EU relation ever could be..
+The CANZUK idea is more globalization-inspired than EU relation ever could be..
 No wonder it is sold as part of "global Britain".
 It is ironic an anti-globalization movement flirting with globalization.
 Maybe it's just abt ppl missing the days when Britain